MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Take a minute to verify the **Address space** and the **Subnets**.
 Notice your other choices in the **Settings** blade.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
->- If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
->- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
->- If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

 <validation step="3a2d8eeb-5292-4449-9459-ec4e7aca9f8d" />